 Learn more about managing radiation-related skin side effects in the Radiation Therapy section.

 If your skin is painful, talk to your doctor.
 You may be able to take a pain medicine.

 Other tips to ease any skin sensitivity you may have:

-Use warm water when showering rather than hot water.
-Warm water will be more soothing to the skin.
+Use warm water when showering rather than hot, to soothe the area.